 RhythmWave is committed to leaving no trace

-Since 2007, RhythmWave has created a self-sustaining Burning Man theme camp by bringing together a community of dancers from the Bay Area, Los Angeles, Reno/Tahoe, the Pacific Northwest, New York, and countries worldwide.
+Since 2007, RhythmWave has created a self-sustaining Burning Man theme camp by bringing together a community of dancers from the Puget Sound, the Bay Area, Sacramento, Reno/Tahoe, New York, and countries worldwide.
 We provide common areas for rest and healing, a comprehensive meal plan for our residents, and a shaded bamboo dance floor, with several dance, movement, and meditation offerings for the citizens of Black Rock City every day, all week long.

-As a camp, sharing in both the responsibility and the achievement, we take pride in the fact that we have been solid green on the BRC after-Burn MOOP map in every year of our history.
+As a camp, sharing in both the responsibility and the achievements, we take pride in the fact that we have been 100% solid green on the BRC after-Burn MOOP map for 12 consecutive years (every year of our history).
 As part of our commitment to leaving no trace on the playa, we will:

 - Plan ahead